QI-CSHL/QuantLabs2025/_sources/Lab06_DL4MIA_Zero_N2V_StarDist_CellPose3.md

 ### Using the image restoration functions

-Cellpose also has some ability to restore images by denoising and deblurring.
+The version of Cellpose that we are using (Cellpose 3) also has some ability to restore images by denoising and deblurring.
 This is used to aid the segmentation of noisy data.
 Let's  test it!

 From the folder you downloaded earlier, open the "noisy" folder and open "convollaria.tif"